gitter-badger/centos7_simple_kickstart/README.md

 <li>You will need to manually add your SSH public key in the ~/build/centos7_simple_kickstart/scripts/c7*cfg files so that you may SSH as the Ansible user (ohadmin).</li>

 <li>There is currently a bit of customization in the kickstart files.
-This will be moved into Ansible as this document and repo evolve to include managing these hosts with Ansible.</li>
+Much of this will be moved into Ansible as this document and repo evolve to include managing these hosts with Ansible.</li>

 <li>We currently lack the Ansible VM role and Ansible configuration.
-That is our next step in this excersize.</li>
+That is our next step in this excersize at some point.</li>

 <li>Since we are not using Vagrant, you would have to script startup/shutdown yourself.<br /><br />
 <code>PATH=${PATH}:/Applications/VirtualBox.app/Contents/MacOS;export PATH</code><br /><br />